computationalprivacy/bandicoot/docs/developers.rst

 The user object
 ---------------

-The user object is composed of a list of records, a dictionary of attributes, and object's attributes.
+The user object is composed of a list of records and, optionally,

+* a dictionary of attributes,
+* object's attributes.

 Records
 ^^^^^^^